Donald Alexander Stewart: Early life

 Smart was born on 6 July 1876, son of Alexander Stewart, an innkeeper, and Christina McPherson.

 He was educated at Sharp's Institution in Perth, Perthshire, and articled to David Smart, of Alyth, from August 1892.

 Career

 Stewart worked in partnership with Smart's son, James, as D & J Smart.
 From 1896, after working in the office of Edinburgh's James Graham Fairley, he was David Smart's senior assistant, a role in which he remained until 1907, when he became partner.
 The firm name became Smart & Stewart.

-In 1911, he emigrated to Edmonton, Alberta, where he worked for Roland Walter Lines and then as chief draughtsman and, later, chief architect to the Edmonton Public School Board.
+In 1911, he emigrated to Edmonton, Alberta, Canada, where he worked for Roland Walter Lines and then as chief draughtsman and, later, chief architect to the Edmonton Public School Board.

 He returned to Scotland on war service in 1916 and chose to stay.

 In 1919, Stewart was an assistant to Robert Matthew Mitchell, who made him partner five years later.
 The firm became Smart, Stewart & Mitchell.

 Stewart was elected a Fellow of the Royal Institute of British Architects (FRIBA) in November 1929.